2CD with 16 page booklet

 range of Orams post BBC output.
-All of the music is electronic with some occassional use of real instruments, especially small percussion and piano frame.
+All of the music is electronic with some occassional use of instruments, especially small percussion and piano frame.
 There is also some use of musique concrète techniques.
 The works fall roughly into the following catagories: works for TV and cinema advertising, film soundtracks, music for